 This word came to me like a bolt during Go Pro 2019.
 For the past three years, I let my temporary loss in self-confidence hold me back from committing to and taking action.
 Now, this doesn't mean I will hold onto a specific belief in the face of evidence to the contrary.
 I prefer to approach this like Marc Andresson's quip of "strong opinions, weakly held."
 Too me, it's a great balance of being able to be bold yet stay open to changing course based on feedback.
 However, I've lived on one end of the pendulum swing for far too long.
 It's time to explore the other side for a year (and maybe from now on).

-Given your goals for 2018, what 3 words will make up your mantra?
+Given your goals for 2020 (the year or the decade), what 3 words will make up your mantra?

 Thanks for reading!
 If you enjoyed this, can I ask you for a favor?

 I would like the opportunity to connect with you on an ongoing basis with the intention that I continue to provide you with valuable information and insights to help transform your life personally and professionally.
 To that end, it would mean a lot to me if you performed one or more of the following.

 - Sign up for my newsletter to get new articles sent right to your inbox.

 - Buy my book, Winning the Lottery Within.